open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 *  Assuming that your hardware is connected correctly, the second most common problem is connectivity via router (seen as Wi-fi connectivity on the laptop or tablet).
 In our Community systems, we use an Intranet system (rather than Internet) to connect the tablets to the router/RPi where the tablets connect to a Wi-fi network.
 If the Wi-fi is not configured properly it will not work.
 Oftentimes, the Wi-fi is connected to the wrong network meaning that Communities cannot be accessed.

 *  To troubleshoot this issue you will need a tablet.
-If you are facing a connection issue your screen will display something similar to screen shot below indicating that you are “Unable to Connect”:
+If you are facing a connection issue your screen will display something similar to screenshot below indicating that you are “Unable to Connect”:

 Note: This Wi-fi connection was shown on OLE’s tablets that are currently used.
 However, the process of connecting to the Wi-fi should be largely the same on any system.
 The solution is to change the Wi-fi settings to the correct Wi-fi network.